For LGBTQ+ intended parents navigating IVF, donor, and surrogacy decisions

 FAQs

-It’s a structured consultation model designed for decision support and meaning-making in the family-building process, with a pathway into ongoing therapy when helpful.
+It's a structured consultation designed for decision support and meaning-making in the family-building process, with a pathway into ongoing therapy if you decide that's what you need afterward.
+The five sessions are time-limited on purpose.
+You come in with a decision in front of you and leave with a framework for it.

 Do you meet with co-parents together and individually?